fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/4_collaborator_objects.md

 ### What is collaboration?
 Collaboration is a way of modeling relationships between different objects.
 A collaborative relationship is a relationship of *association* — not of inheritance.

-Collaboration is a direct *has-a* relationship rather than a *is-a* relationship - for example, a library __has__ books, so there is an __associative__ relationship between objects of class `Library` and objects of class `Book` (contrast this with _inheritance_ - e.g. a dictionary __is a__ book).
+Collaboration is a direct *has-a* relationship rather than a *is-a* relationship (which we would use inheritance for) - for example, a library __has__ books, so there is an __associative__ relationship between objects of class `Library` and objects of class `Book` (contrast this with _inheritance_ - e.g. a dictionary __is a__ book).

 ### What is a collaborator object?
-Objects that are stored as _state within another object_ (i.e. as instance variables) are called __collaborator objects__.
-For example, when assigning a collaborator object to an instance variable in another class' constructor method definition, you are _associating the two objects with one another_.
+Objects that are stored as _state within another object_ (i.e. objects assigned to instance variables) are called __collaborator objects__.
+For example, when assigning a collaborator object to an instance variable in another class' `initialize` method definition, you are _associating the two objects with one another_.

 We call such objects collaborators because they work in conjunction (or in collaboration) with the class they are associated with.
 We can think of collaborator objects as _lower levels of abstraction_ of the owner object whose class incorporates them.